|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

 Found by armed locals, they asked him his nationality.
 When he replied New Zealand.
 One of them had been educated in New Zealand, and they agreed to hide him.
 Later, he contacted a coastwatcher, who treated his wounds and looked after him for a month.
-He was eventually picked up by a American PT Boat and returned to his squadron 37 days later.
-He was awarded a DFM.
+He was eventually picked up by a American PT Boat and returned to his squadron 37 days later on August 30, 1943.
+Afterwards, he was awarded a Distinguished Flying Medal (DFM).
 Because the Zero shoot down could not be confirmed, it is recorded as a 'probable' in the official records.
-The pilot was awarded a MID.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|